Which Is Better Nickel Or Brass?

 Brass has a golden yellow color that can sometimes be brown or even a weathered green color (verdigris finish).
 The brass finish can go from shiny golden yellows to deep brown tones.

-Brass is an alloy of copper and zinc and is a very hard yet malleable metal.
-It is a metal that has been used for centuries to make various objects, from furniture pieces to home decor and home accessory items.
+Brass is an alloy of copper and zinc and is a tough yet malleable metal.
+It is a metal that has been used for centuries to make various objects, from furniture pieces to home decor and accessories.

 Brass is a preferred metal for many people to work with as it is very malleable.
 But the malleability of the brass depends a lot upon the zinc content of the brass.
 The higher the zinc content, the less malleable the brass is.